Code of Ethics

 We receive daily questions regarding the difference between CORE & CODE.
 Admittedly, it can be confusing and we hope to help clarify things a bit.

-CODE: All REALTOR® members are required to complete the REALTOR® Code of Ethics training every two calendar years.
+CODE: All REALTOR® members are required to complete the REALTOR® Code of Ethics training every three calendar years.
 This is a REALTOR® membership requirement.

 CORE: All Washington real estate licensees (to include REALTORS®) are required to complete 30-hours of approved continuing education, to include a 3–hour CORE Course (aka Current trends and issues in residential/commercial real estate in Washington).
 This is a Department of Licensing requirement and is also on a 2-year cycle based on your date of licensure.